alexandermckay/sync-firebase-with-google-sheets/readme.md

 ```

 10. Open `Code.gs`
-11. Copy the code from `appscript/update-firebase.js` taking care not to include the imports/exports which are for testing purposes only.
+11. Delete all the existing code in `Code.gs` and replace it with the code from `appscript/update-firebase.js`, taking care not to include the imports/exports which are for testing purposes only.
 12. Update the `dbUrl` in the `formatUrl` function.
 13. Open the 'Edit' menu
 14. Open 'Current Project Triggers'